samuel2l/Liveness-Detector/README.md

 ## Data Preparation

 ### 1. Generate Real and Fake Data
+- Note that you need to create the following directories manually as the code will not create the directory ie dataset/split dataset/fake dataset/real all need to be created
 - Run the `face_detector.py` script to collect and label data:
   - **Set the `classId`:**
     - Set `classId = 0` for **fake** data.